ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

    - The user receives the `file_id` of the newly created `FileUpload`
 2. A GET request to the UCS to obtain a file part upload URL.
 This call is repeated for each file part.
-   - This requires an `UploadFileWorkOrder` token of type "upload" from the WPS.
+   - This requires an `UploadFileWorkOrder` token from the WPS.
    - The user supplies the `file_id` to get the above token.
    - The token is only valid for a file with the matching `file_id`.
-3. A final PATCH request to the UCS to complete the file upload.
+1. A final PATCH request to the UCS to complete the file upload.
-   - This uses a `UploadFileWorkOrder` token of type "close".
+   - This uses a `CloseFileWorkOrder` token.
-4. *Optional*: The user desires to delete a file:
+2. *Optional*: The user desires to delete a file:
-   - The user obtains a `UploadFileWorkOrder` token of type "delete" from the WPS
+   - The user obtains a `DeleteFileWorkOrder` token from the WPS
    - The user performs a DELETE request via the `ghga-connector`.